 New Zealand has long been at the forefront of innovative social, cultural, and environmental practices.
 In this program, students get to know the people, places, and ideas that have driven environmental reforms as well as truth and reconciliation processes between the government and indigenous Maori peoples.
 Although challenges abound, students learn—across disciplines— about positive responses.

 Students spend three to four weeks on an extended ?eld visit to several regional areas of ecological and cultural importance on New Zealand’s North Island.
 In this study phase students hear from local leaders, observe, learn, and discuss as a group.
 The depth and relevance of the Maori worldview is a core focus.
 Some assignments are completed during this phase.

 The following two months in Wellington are devoted to independent study, class meetings, coursework, and internships.
-Students live with homestay hosts, work on an independent study project, attend classes, and complete a significant internship.
-Internship placements in past years have ranged from the city council’s acclaimed ‘straw-free waterfront’ campaign to Zealandia Urban Ecosanctuary.
-Links between environment, culture, policy, and community are at the heart of all field study and internship opportunities.
+Students live with homestay hosts, work on an independent study project, attend classes, and complete an internship.
+Internship placements in past years have ranged from the aquatic ecology projects to Zealandia Urban Ecosanctuary’s education team.
+Links among environment, culture, policy, and community are at the heart of all ?eld study and internship opportunities.
 Read more about the New Zealand program here.

 - Maori Perspectives, Pluralism, and National Identity (4 credits)